23 small bathroom ideas to give a tiny space an on-trend makeover

 Sadly most small bathroom shower ideas don't include a walk-in shower.
 But that doesn't mean your small bathroom can't still be dreamy, as there are other stylish options.

-'The choice of shower that you decide on can be partly dictated by the space and shape of your bathroom,' says Lee Reed, Head of Design at Easy Bathrooms.
+'The choice of shower that you decide on can be partly dictated by the space and shape of your bathroom,' says Lee Reed, head of design at Easy Bathrooms.
 'If space is limited, having a shower over the bath is a practical way of ensuring you can still have both, which can be important in a family bathroom.
 If you are going for this option, specially designed baths (L or P shaped so that they provide a larger area when showering) can work.'

 'However, you don’t have to give up the dream of a freestanding bath/shower mix either.
-Traditional models such as boat bath can be a great option when used with either a riser kit or ceiling-mounted shower.
+Traditional models such as boat baths can be a great option when used with either a riser kit or ceiling-mounted shower.
 To stop water splashing everywhere, team with an oval shower ring and shower curtain.'

 2. Don't forget the finer details

 It's the small details that can go a long way to making a small bathroom look bigger and feel special.
-'Finer details make a big difference to the look and feel of a small bathroom,' says Ed Norris, National Sales Development Manager at Mereway Bathrooms.
+'Finer details make a big difference to the look and feel of a small bathroom,' says Ed Norris, national sales development manager at Mereway Bathrooms.

 'The handles on your storage cabinets are not just for function, they are an elevating touch, so should coordinate with the overall look – slim curve D handles for a minimal scheme or traditional knobs for shakers.
 Reflect light around the room and create a sense of space using illuminated mirrors and reflective surfaces such as gloss cabinets, tiles, or floors.'